rawatrahul/redux-log-player/README.md

 # slack-react-clone
-A slack clone using react
+A slack clone using React, GraphQL and Node